jamesjiadazhan/dietaryindex/README.md

 ### Overview
 ___

+Version 0.6.0: now support XPT and SAS file importing and calculating the HEI2015, AHEI, DASH, MED for the NHANES data

 The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently.

 **dietaryindex** calculates dietary indexes by 2 steps:
 1. Calculate the serving size of each food and nutrient category
 2. Calculate the individual dietary index

+Currently, the **dietaryindex** package can 3 things to calculate dietary indexes within 1-2 steps.
-Currently, **dietaryindex** can calculate AHEI, HEI2015, AHEIP, DASH, DASHI, MED, MEDI for the BLOCK FFQ and HEI2015 for NIH-AARP, NHANES, and ASA24.
-However, if you manually calculate the serving sizes, by using the second step of the **dietaryindex**, it would work for all existing dietary assessment tools (e.g. FFQ, ASA24, food record) to calculate all dietary indexes.
+    1. It can calculate AHEI, AHEIP, DASH, DASHI, MED, MEDI, and HEI2015 for the Block FFQ.
+    2. It can calculate AHEI, DASH, MED, and HEI2015 for the NHANES_FPED (after 2005).
+    3. It can calculate HEI2015 for the ASA24

+This package can also help you calculating these dietary pattern indexes from all other dietary assessments (e.g. other FFQ, food record), if the relevant serving sizes for each food/nutrient category in the index are provided.
+All you need to do is to provide the relevant serving sizes for each food/nutrient category in the index.

-The **dietaryindex** package relies on the **dplyr** and **readr** packages.
+The **dietaryindex** package relies on the **dplyr**, **readr**, and **haven** packages.
 Please install them ahead.

 ### Installation
 ___